-After three hours of honks and car passing, we arrived in the SE Cebu province of Oslob; a small town once mostly comprised of fisherman.
+After three hours of honks and car passing, we arrived in the SE Cebu province of Oslob; a small town once mostly comprised of fishermen.
 A few years ago some fishermen noticed the whale sharks appearing and these giant fish now call Oslob home.
-Many of the local fishermen are now shark guides and many others now operate restaurants that line the beach front.
+Many of the local fishermen are now shark guides and many others now operate restaurants that line the beachfront.

 Once we arrived at the whale shark cove, there is a mandatory briefing about the sharks and the rules that must be followed.

 We were then organized into small groups and made our way to an outrigger canoe with two guides who rowed us out to the edge of a buoyed area.
 The whale sharks come into the cove each morning about 6am to feed on shrimp that is fed to them by the guides.

 While the whale sharks are huge, their throat is small, which is why they are fed the shrimp.
 Even though their mouth is big enough to easily swallow a person their throat is not.
 While their size was incredible, I didn’t feel scared.
 It was really more a feeling of awe.